engeir/parameter-scan/README.md

       missing._

 ### Climate sensitivity estimate

+- Would smaller alpha give smaller or larger temp in Jones et al.?
+- Climate resistance estimates.
+Maybe the difference in climate resistance we get compared to what J05 used can be a pointer on that the small RF to AOD ratio they got was too small even for such a large eruption.

 > The peak forcing was about $-60\mathrm{Wm^{-2}}$, only $20$ times greater than
 > Pinatubo, and the climate feedback parameter $\alpha \simeq 4\mathrm{Wm^{-2}K^{-1}}$,